-As you know, I spearheaded a "Philosophy and Legal Studies" B.A. within the PHIL Program so time ago, a worthy project that is now a reality, for our Program.
-Perhaps some of our students will also share more Philosophy and Economics courses.
+As you know, I spearheaded a "Philosophy and Legal Studies" B.A. within the PHIL Program so time ago, a worthy project that is now a

-Count me in for discussions, and support, and all the best,
+Count me in for discussions, and support, and all the best, Ciao, Lucio

-Ciao,

-Lucio

 Prof. Lucio Angelo Privitello, Ph.D.

-Professor of Philosophy and Religion

-Chair of the Philosophy and Religion Program

-Tsantes (ICHS) Endowed Professor of Ancient Greek Philosophy
+Professor of Philosophy and Religion Chair of the Philosophy and Religion Program Tsantes (ICHS) Endowed Professor of Ancient Greek Philosophy Stockton University

-Stockton University